Preparing For Your Session | How To Get The Best Pictures

 Bribes.
 Snacks.
 Etc.

 Bribes can be really helpful as a last resort if kids aren't cooperating.
 Generally speaking, kids under 3 do better with immediate rewards.
 In other words, they don't always understand that they have to cooperate for a long period of time before they get a treat, and they get frustrated.
 If we've already tried several things to no avail, it might be good to offer a small snack or a sip of water or juice in between takes as a reward.
 If you smile, you’ll get ____.
 If you sit here, I’ll give you another ____.
 You get the idea.
 Smarties, cheerios, goldfish, raisins, and marshmallows are all great options.
-Avoid snacks that may cause your kids to drool like fruit snacks or that may make a mess like m&m’s.
-Rewards like going to dinner after the session, getting ice cream, or playing at the playground tend to work best with older kids.
-Bottom line: Be armed with incentives but wait to offer them until absolutely necessary.
+Avoid snacks that may cause your kids to drool like fruit snacks or that may make a mess like M&Ms. Delayed rewards like going to dinner after the session, getting ice cream, or playing at the playground tend to work best with older kids.

 Posed vs. Candid Pictures: How to get the best of both!